-^{5.69} The scale and connectivity of the corridor could also serve as a popular tourist attraction, drawing more people into the town to experience and explore it's history and independent retail offer.
+5.66 The scale and connectivity of the corridor could also serve as a popular tourist attraction, drawing more people into the town to experience and explore it's history and independent retail offer.
 The corridor links to Colne railway station which acts as a railhead from a much wider catchment.
 As a result there is the potential to promote the route as a 'train and bike' day out, or night away for visitors, creating a 'nature based' trip for many in Lancashire and beyond.

-^{5.70} The distances involved are not significant, particularly with the rising popularity of e-bikes.
+5.67 The distances involved are not significant, particularly with the rising popularity of e-bikes.
 The infrastructure required in reusing the network effectively, ideally being lit, could be achievable against the economic and tourism potential of such a strategic route.
 This could be co-ordinated alongside localised junction improvements and LCWIP networks to create a connected and integrated sustainable transport journey for all manner of users to enjoy.

-^{5.71} Other successful examples of creating traffic free, sustainable active travel attractions as well as connecting rural towns includes Padiham Greenway, Burnley (c.
+5.68 Other successful examples of creating traffic free, sustainable active travel attractions as well as connecting rural towns includes Padiham Greenway, Burnley (c.
 2 miles) which is built on a former branch line, the Comber Greenway, Northern Ireland (c.7 miles); the Tarka Line Trail (c.18 miles) in Devon and; the Monsal Trail in the Peak District (c8.5 miles).
 There are a number of benefits which we believe the route could promote, including:

-5.72 Our recommendations for next steps on establishing the route and possible interventions include:
+5.69 Our recommendations for next steps on establishing the route and possible interventions include:

-- Develop a more detailed route appraisal for the scheme and business case, looking at route locations to identify any issues or challenges and alternative route sections were required. - Produce a phasing strategy for the long term transformation of the route back into a railway corridor linking Colne to Skipton.
-Proposals for the line should be a meanwhile use, to enable a railway line to be reinstated in the future as required.
-As part of this strategy consider alternative routes for active travel/ improvements if the greenway turns back into a railway line. - Providing a cycling/mobility hub at the landing point in each town, to raise the on-street profile visibility of the trail and cycling. - The route appraisal will need to take into account existing Local Plan designations, which include Policy SP08: Natural Environment (which designates the route as a Biological Heritage site) and Policy SP11: Transport and Connectivity (which safeguards the route for former transport use).
+- Develop a more detailed route appraisal for the scheme and business case, looking at route locations to identify any issues or challenges and alternative route sections were required. - if the greenway turns back into a railway line. - Safety and security along the route and at entry and exit points will need to be considered across the - the trail and cycling. - The route appraisal will need to take into account existing Local Plan designations, which include Policy SP08: Natural Environment (which designates the route as a Biological Heritage site) and Policy SP11: Transport and Connectivity (which safeguards the route for former transport use).